Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism for semiclassical gravity in stationary spacetimes and the first law

+We can now promote $Q$ and $P$ to operators.
+In our example $(P,Q)$ is a symplectic coordinate system.
+Hence, if the (classical) Hamiltonian function is evaluated at the corresponding operators $P$ an $Q$ to obtain the quantum Hamiltonian operator, the same Hamilton's equations, now interpreted as operator-valued, are satisfied\footnote{Explicitly, the quantum equations of motion in the Heisenberg picture for the Hamiltonian operator $H^\psi=\frac{1}{2}\left(Q^2+P^2\right)+cqQ$ are as claimed.}.

-If one wishes to quantize the fields $\psi$, the algebra of operators in the Heisenberg picture formally satisfy formulae as in (\ref{dh}), which are equivalent to Hamilton's equations.
-Variations $\delta$ of operators are understood as ``derivatives'' like in their classical counterparts.
-The formal relations $\ui[f(p_i),q_k]=-\partial f/\partial p_i\ \delta_{ik}$ and $\ui[f(q_i),p_k]=\partial f/\partial q_i\ \delta_{ik}$\footnote{These relations can be verified when $f$ is a power of its argument by induction, and subsequently generalized for other functions by making use of the density property of polynomials over the set of continuous functions.} obeyed by the operators $\{(p_i,q_i)\}_i$ associated with a symplectic coordinate system ensure that Heisenberg's equations of motion are equivalent to the operator-valued Hamilton's equations at any given time.
+Satisfying the operator-valued Hamilton's equations is not a particularity of our toy-model Lagrangian.
+In general, the formal relations $\ui[f(p_i),q_k]=-\partial f/\partial p_i\ \delta_{ik}$ and $\ui[f(q_i),p_k]=\partial f/\partial q_i\ \delta_{ik}$\footnote{These relations can be verified when $f$ is a power of its argument by induction, and subsequently generalised for other functions by making use of the density property of polynomials over the set of continuous functions.} obeyed by the operators $\{(p_i,q_i)\}_i$ associated with a symplectic coordinate system ensure that Heisenberg's equations of motion are equivalent to the operator-valued Hamilton's equations at any given time.